The difference isn't just in name. Hickory gives you that traditional, hearty smokey flavor, perfect for a strong BBQ taste.

 They offer a smoky flavor to dishes, by condensing the smoke from burning hickory or mesquite.

-Moreover, these liquid smokes are used in marinades, sauces, and rubs to add complexity to recipes.
+Also, these liquid smokes are used in marinades, sauces, and rubs to add complexity to recipes - similar to how knorr liquid seasoning vs maggi comparison helps pick seasonings for depth.

 Plus, they share similar storage requirements.